Avinash-jetwani/formatic-unified/PRODUCTION_DEPLOYMENT.md

 1. **Database**: The application will use the same database configuration as your local setup.
 This means it will connect to a PostgreSQL database named `formatic` on localhost.

 2. **S3 Storage**: The application uses the same AWS S3 bucket as your local development.
+For security reasons, AWS credentials are not stored in the repository but are provided via environment variables or entered during the deployment process.

 3. **SSL Certificates**: The script will automatically obtain and configure SSL certificates via Let's Encrypt if they don't exist already.